There is a wide range of opportunities in the industry for candidates with dual marketing and sales profiles.

 Group taxation

 The course deals with the different aspects of group taxation: dividend distribution, tax optimization within a group, the notion of deferred taxation.
-Tax integration (horizontal, parent-daughter regime, etc.).
+Tax integration (horizontal, parent-subsidiary regime, etc.).

 Corporate taxation

 This seminar addresses the principles applicable in domestic law.
 VAT (intra-Community, domestic transactions, territorial applications).
-It will also address the guarantees and remedies available to the taxpayer (tax litigation).
+It will also address the guarantees and means of recourse available to the taxpayer (tax litigation).

 International taxation

-The aim is to set out and study the constraints and opportunities in terms of ir/IS, the means of tax evasion, the response of the tax authorities, the impact of tax treaties and to establish an overview of tax havens.
+The aim is to set out and study the constraints and opportunities in terms of income tax/corporate tax, methods of tax evasion, the response of the tax authorities, the impact of tax treaties and to establish an overview of tax havens.

 Personal taxation